Using a VPC with DynamoDB - The Why & How-To

 Appsync - DynamoDB - VPC endpoint

-AWS AppSync is a fully managed service that facilitates the develop GraphQL APIs.
+AWS AppSync is a fully managed service that facilitates the development of GraphQL APIs.
 Front-end developers mainly benefit from this service as it can handle heavy queries by securely connecting to data sources such as AWS DynamoDB.
 Our main application can be hosted in the EC2 instance inside the VPC, AppSync, and connect to the VPC endpoint.
-Making a GraphQL API heavily usefully in the front-end will create a connection between Appsync and DynamoDB using of VPC endpoint.
+Making a GraphQL API heavily useful in the front-end will create a connection between AppSync and DynamoDB using the VPC endpoint.

 AWS Lambda with VPC for DynamoDB